surgeventures/click-monorepo/README.md

 # click-monorepo

-Sample integrated system with multiple micro-services, organized as mono-repo.
+Sample integrated system with multiple microservices, organized as monorepo.

 Features:

 - uses the monorepo pattern in order to reduce the complexity of system-wide code management
 - organizes microservice applications and cross-service tests
-- organizes Docker configuration for multiple contexts, such as development or tests
+- organizes Docker setup for multiple apps and contexts, such as development or test
 - includes an optimized configuration for running integration on CircleCI

 ## Docker contexts

-This repository contains multiple so-called Docker contexts, each with its dedicated Compose file or set of Compose files, allowing to manage the system or its part against a specific use case.
+We use a term "Docker contexts" to describe a single Compose file or a set of Compose files that allow to manage the system or its part in a specific use case.
 Sections below describe each Docker context in detail.

 ### `dev`

 Represents the development setup of the entire system and each service within it.
 It may be started in a variety of ways, depending on required services and intended terminal behavior.

-In usual case, you'll want to start everything except for the service that is being developed.
-That can be done with the following set of commands:
+In usual case, you'll want to start everything except for the service that is being developed (in order to interact with it directly and efficiently).
+Run the following commands from the monorepo
+root:

     docker-compose up --daemon
     docker-compose stop <service-in-development>

-You may drop the last command in order to have an entire system in development setup.
+You may drop the last command in order to have and be able to interact with (eg. for debugging purposes) an entire system in development environment.

 You may want to run a one-shot command against specific service (such as running seeds or migrations).
-Here's how:
+Run the following command:

     docker-compose run --rm <service> <command>

 You may also want to preview logs for running services in order to debug issues in them.
-Here's how:
+Run the following command:

     docker-compose logs --follow

 ### `test`

-Represents isolated (sometimes referred to as component tests in the microservice community) tests of a specific service.
+Represents isolated tests (sometimes called "component tests" in the microservice community) of a specific application.
+These tests may require external dependencies for testing purposes, such as a database or a service mock, but they never depend on other applications.

-In usual case, you'll want to test the service that is being developed without involving Docker in order to have the shortest feedback loop possible.
-Running them via Docker Compose ensures that external dependencies required by component tests (such as test database) are also set up.
+In usual case, you'll want to test the application that is being developed without involving Docker in order to have the shortest feedback loop possible.

-They can be run (most likely but not necessarily on a CI) with a single command invoked from the `apps/<app>` directory:
+In order to execute them and receive a build & test exit status, run the following command from the `/apps/<app>` directory:

     docker-compose up --build --abort-on-container-exit

 ### `e2e`

-Represents end-to-end tests of the entire system, run against multiple Selenium drivers (`chrome` and `firefox` in the current setup).
+Represents cross-application end-to-end tests of the entire system, run against multiple Selenium drivers, such as `chrome` and `firefox`.

-They can be run with a single command invoked from the `tests/e2e` directory:
+In order to execute them and receive a build & test exit status, run the following command from the `tests/e2e` directory:

     docker-compose up --build --abort-on-container-exit <chrome|firefox>

-The command above will return with exit status `0` if build and test run is successful.

 In addition, the command above will output the following content: